 Newmar Bay Star Review

 This is a review of the 2015 Newmar Bay Star 2903 gas coach.
-To read more about our thought process, check Why We Bought a Newmar Bay Star.
-To provide a point of reference, below are some of the main features of the Bay Star.
+To read more about our thought process, check Why We Bought a Motorhome Under 30 Feet.
+To provide a point of reference, below are some of the main features of the Newmar Bay Star.
 Updates or additions we’ve made are under the Modifications section below.

 Engine: Ford F-53 chassis 22,000 pound capacity with 22.5” tires